Rahmada90/PTF/README.md

   <img width = "500" height = "400" src="https://user-images.githubusercontent.com/99890283/154802405-6d9962c1-79df-46fe-b42a-7cc3f0ec6955.jpeg">
 </p>

-* Guidobot is an autonomous changing tire robot made for Shell PTF 2022
+* Guidobot is an Autonomous Changing Tire Robot That Made for Shell Pitch The Future 2022
 * This Repository Contains 4 Folder That Used for Guidobot Program

 # II.
 Explanation of the Feature